jdeluyck/kcoreorg-website/_posts/2017/2017-04-03-upgrading-the-tp-link-archer-c5-v1-2-to-an-archer-c7-v2-0.md

 This will flash the firmware, and reboot the router.
 You'll have to reconnect to it (default IP address is 192.168.0.1) and the web interface should report an Archer C7 :)

 Afterwards you can either upgrade to the latest C7 firmware, or whichever 3rd party firmware you want.
-I reflashed to [LEDE-Project](https://lede-project.org).
+I reflashed to [LEDE-Project](http://web.archive.org/web/20170402044650/https://lede-project.org/)[^ia3].

 Initial testing showed an improvement in WiFi throughput speeds - so I'm happy with my 'new' C7 :)

 [^ia1]: Internet Archive snapshot.
 Original URL: http://thesen.eu/files/tplink_mod.bin <!-- markdownlint-disable-line MD034 -->
 [^ia2]: Internet Archive snapshot.
 Original URL: http://www.hagensieker.com/archerc5toc7/index.php <!-- markdownlint-disable-line MD034 -->

+[^ia3]: Internet Archive snapshot.
+Original URL: https://lede-project.org <!-- markdownlint-disable-line MD034 -->